 Safety – Is Barcelona dangerous for tourists?

 Barcelona overall is pretty safe.
-Pickpockets are the major crime or an issue for tourists visiting Barcelona.
-There are a large amount of pick-pockets and bag thieves in most tourist attractions.
+Pickpockets are a major crime or an issue for tourists visiting Barcelona.
+There are a large number of pickpockets and bag thieves in most tourist attractions.

 During one of our day tours, we met this lady whose backpack filled with camera gear was swapped for another one (and she lost all of her gear).
 On another occasion, my friend lost her purse while eating at a restaurant in the Gothic Quarter and had to get a new passport made.

-We learnt one thing: never lose sight of your bag or belongings.
-I carried my passport, credit cards and money, cell-phone, small mirror-less camera and daily cosmetic items in a cross body bag.
-The bag was always on my body – like a cross body, never left it on my shoulders or on the restaurant chair.
+We learned one thing: never lose sight of your bag or belongings.
+I carried my passport, credit cards and money, cell-phone, small mirror-less camera, and daily cosmetic items in a crossbody bag.
+The bag was always on my body – like a crossbody, never left it on my shoulders or on the restaurant chair.
 The zipper was always closed.

 And I didn’t lose a THING!
 We used the metro extensively, was at Las Ramblas practically every night for a stroll – but NOTHING got stolen.